 - Researchers shared detailed findings on their inventory and analysis of available career development opportunities, including programs’ formats, locations, components, goals, and funding sources.

 - Collaborative members engaged in an insightful conversation with project researchers on the landscape analysis findings.
-Members discussed any trends in career development opportunity data based on wards, awareness among family and students of the opportunities, and the cost and management structure of the career development opportunities.
+Members discussed trends in career development opportunity data by DC ward, family and student awareness of the opportunities, and the career development opportunities’ cost and management structure.
 Members’ feedback will directly inform the research questions and upcoming reports.

 Partner Spotlights and Community Updates